adam-p/yesterday-i-learned/random.md

 ![Monkey Tacos (xkcd)](https://imgs.xkcd.com/comics/im_so_random.png)

+1. South Korea is `.kr`.
+North Korea is `.kp`.
+1. The Great Dane is called "German Dog" in both German and French.
+The breed came from Greece.
+1. The Cuckoo clock is a German thing.
+More specifically, a Southwestern Germany thing.
+1. During the Cold War, the Russians spotted fake passports made by USA by the [staples](http://news.bbc.co.uk/2/hi/europe/2065020.stm). "(Staples in) fake Soviet passports were made of good US, non-corrosive, stainless steel.
+Genuine Russian passports had staples made of metal that began to rust as soon as the passports were issued."
+1. [Evil Rick](http://rickandmorty.wikia.com/wiki/Evil_Rick) might be the one from [dimension 0716-A](https://i.redd.it/jj3xbua9tqlz.jpg).
+1. A man named Ben [replaces Christian Bale](http://screenrant.com/batman-v-superman-christian-bale/) in Batman vs Superman.
+1. In the Victorian times, if a dressed woman had to defecate, [the whole dress is coming off.](http://www.huffingtonpost.com/quora/how-did-victorian-women-u_b_12969780.html) The "pantalette" part of the thing is crotchless, so a woman can air out the bacteria-infested portions all day long, and urinate [relatively easily](https://www.youtube.com/watch?v=NUHeSTDv_24).
+1. Spain almost touches Morocco.
+1. Both Superman and Batman came from DC comics, but the people inside it believe in a higher power other than the two.
+And Batman vs Superman is poorly received because Christian Bale wasn't in it.
+1. [The Nintendo Switch uses a plastic screen](https://www.youtube.com/watch?v=XJP6gERPmMk) on purpose: so kids can't crack it.
+The whole exterior is plastic; the device is designed for abuse.
+Which smartphones aren't.
+This is why these console things still have an enormous market.
+1. [Banks are removing coin counters](https://forums.redflagdeals.com/any-free-coin-counters-left-2054344/) so you will do everything you can do avoid getting coins.
+In such a move, banks save virtual money by no longer dealing with cash.
 1. Your amazon email is not a unique column.
 You can have multiple accounts registered using brian@gmail.com.
 1. "Don't tattoo your eyeball, you might lose your eye" - [A woman described as "retarded"](https://i.imgur.com/ZJKCY3k.jpg)
 1. Puerto Rico is the largest unincorporated territory of the United States.
 Puerto Ricans are US citizens, but are not normal voters.